-Source: Survey on the Investment Climate 2018, Secretariat, Investment Council

-Based on meetings held with the businesses and representatives of inspectorates, it results that there is new approach by some inspectorates to raise awareness among businesses regarding the fulfilment of the check-list requirements, by preliminary setting a deadline for their rectification (such as for e.g. In the case of inspection on working conditions by State Labour and Social Services Inspectorate, or the conditions for meat trade by NFA) and then inspecting them.
+Source: Survey on the Investment Climate 2018, Secretariat, Investment Council Based on meetings held with the businesses and representatives of inspectorates, it results that there is a new approach by some inspectorates to raise awareness among businesses regarding the fulfilment of the check-list requirements by preliminary setting a deadline for their rectification (such as, e.g., in the case of inspection on working conditions by State Labour and Social Services Inspectorate, or the requirements for meat trade by NFA) and then inspecting them.
 Online inspections constitute only 16% of the number of inspections carried out by all the inspectorates.
-As also ascertained in the annual reports of the Central Inspectorate, the online inspection is not yet being adequately implemented in practice by all the inspectorates29.
+As also ascertained in the annual reports of the Central Inspectorate, the online inspection is not yet being adequately implemented in practice by all the inspectorates28.

-2. Unification and Standardization of Inspection Procedures as a guarantee for the legal documentation of the inspection activity
+B. Unification and Standardisation of Inspection Procedures as a guarantee for the legal documentation of the inspection activity

-With the Order No. 58, dated 21/08/2014 and the special Regulation, the Central Inspectorate has approved the standard formats for the documentation of the inspection activity for all the inspectorates:
+With Order No. 58, dated 21/08/2014 and the special Regulation, the Central Inspectorate has approved the standard formats for the documentation of the inspection activity for all the inspectorates: